eevee/eev.ee/content/2016-07-31-python-faq-how-do-i-port-to-python-3.markdown

 This is a holdover from C, and it's fairly surprising, since there's virtually no reason to ever use octal.
 The only time I can _ever_ remember using it is for passing file modes to `chmod`.

-Python 3.0 requires octal literals to be prefixed with `0o`, in line with `0x` for hex and `0b` for binary.
+Python 3.0 requires octal literals to be prefixed with `0o`, in line with `0x` for hex and `0b` for binary; literal integers starting with only a `0` are a syntax error.
 Python 2.6 supports both forms.

 `futurize --stage1` will fix this with the `lib2to3.fixes.fix_numliterals` fixer.